Reinhard Gehlen: Legacy

 Gehlen's memoirs were published in 1977 by World Publishers, New York.
-In the same year another book was published about him, The General Was a Spy, by Heinz Hoehne and Herman Zolling, Coward, McCann and Geoghegan, New York, A review of the latter, published by the CIA in 1996, calls it a "poor book" and goes on to allege that "so much of it is sheer garbage" because of many errors.
+In the same year another book was published about him, The General Was a Spy, by Heinz Hoehne and Herman Zolling, Coward, McCann and Geoghegan, New York.
+A review of the latter, published by the CIA in 1996, calls it a "poor book" and goes on to allege that "so much of it is sheer garbage" because of many errors.
 The CIA review also discusses another book, Gehlen, Spy of the Century, by E. H. Cookridge, Hodder and Stoughton, London, 1971, and claims that it is "chock full of errors".
 The CIA review is kinder when speaking of Gehlen's memoirs but makes this comment: "Gehlen's descriptions of most of his so-called successes in the political intelligence field are, in my opinion, either wishful thinking or self-delusion....
 Gehlen was never a good clandestine operator, nor was he a particularly good administrator.
 And therein lay his failures.
 The Gehlen Organization/BND always had a good record in the collection of military and economic intelligence on East Germany and the Soviet forces there.
 But this information, for the most part, came from observation and not from clandestine penetration".Upon Gehlen's retirement in 1968, a CIA note on Gehlen describes him as "essentially a military officer in habits and attitudes".
 He was also characterized as "essentially a conservative", who refrained from entertaining and drinking, was fluent in English, and was at ease among senior American officials.

+In popular culture

+In the 2023 political thriller TV series Bonn (German: Bonn – Alte Freunde, neue Feinde), set in Germany in 1954 and aired in Das Erste, Gehlen is played by Martin Wuttke.